 Are you one of those who wonders what programming language to learn and what data science course to take?
-Is the idea of R for data science knocking on your mind’s door, but you still have doubts of letting it in?
+Is the idea of learning R for data science knocking on your mind’s door, but you still have doubts of letting it in?
 In data science, R is getting more and more popular, and it’s not an accident.
 Data manipulation, data visualization, and machine learning are at the basis of building R, and the package ecosystem lets you do amazing things which can be otherwise much more complicated using other programming languages.
 Especially in data visualization.

 If you’ve recently checked job offers, you must have noticed the increasing demand in Data Scientists.
 And that is a global trend.
 In the next 3 years, 10 Million+ new jobs will be vacant for those who spare a bit of their time to take a data science course and learn R programming.
-If you want to secure a job for a long time, and also earn a high salary already today, invest your time to learn R.
+If you want to secure a job for a long time, and also earn a high salary already today, invest your time to learn R from scratch.

-I intend this data science course to guide you through the basics of machine learning with R. In this course, you’ll learn data science from me, an R-native tutor, by working on 4 projects and exploring 8 case studies.
+I intend this data science course to guide you through the basics of machine learning with R. In this course, you’ll learn data science from scratch from me, an R-native tutor, by working on 4 projects and exploring 8 case studies.
 These will help you with rapid progress to learn data science from scratch.
 R is commonly known as a bit challenging to learn, but I’ll be there to take you through the basics until you feel confident.

-Realistic examples will help you answer both, “how” and “why” use R for data science.
+Realistic examples will help you answer both, “how” and “why” learn R for data science.
 In this 30+ hours data science course you’ll make use of 100+ pieces of study material as well as code templates, so you can put your hands on R easier and saving your time.

 These bullet points are just the tip of data science course iceberg.
 We’ll power on our yellow submarine to explore R even in greater depth.